Detail from an 1887 Sanborn fire insurance map of San Francisco, showing the What Cheer House near Sacramento and Leidesdorff streets.

 • Enduring Craft—Works are designed to remain meaningful beyond short technological cycles.

-Matt Savage is a software developer and cultural technologist whose work spans archival research, data systems, and computational interpretation.
+Matt’s work spans archival research, data systems, computational interpretation, and public-facing digital exhibits.
 His archival practice includes substantial work correcting historical newspaper text in the California Digital Newspaper Collection, where he is listed among its “Text Correctors Hall of Fame” contributors.

-At What Cheer House, he develops the systems and methods through which archival materials can be examined, interpreted, and presented through contemporary computational tools.
+At What Cheer House, he develops the research systems, editorial methods, and technical forms through which archival materials can be examined, interpreted, and presented for public audiences.